HBPMedical/portal-backend/README.md

 #### EXTERNAL SERVICES ###
 * EXAREME_URL: URL to Exareme server.
 Default is "http://localhost:9090" .
 * EXAREME2_URL: URL to Exareme2 server.
 Default is "http://localhost:5000" .
-* GALAXY_URL: URL to Workflow server.
-Default is "http://localhost:8090/" .
-* GALAXY_API_KEY: The api key to authorize galaxy requests.
-* GALAXY_USERNAME: The username of galaxy user to be able to embed the frame.
-* GALAXY_PASSWORD: The password of galaxy user.

 #### KEYCLOAK ###
 * KEYCLOAK_AUTH_URL: Keycloak authentication URL.